sandervanvugt/cka/README.md

-# files for my CKA online course
+This Git repository contains supporting files for my "Certified Kubernetes Administrator (CKA)" video course.
+It is also used in the "CKA Crash Course" that I'm teaching at learning.oreilly.com.

 In this course you need to have your own lab environment.
 This lab environment should consist of 3 virtual machines, using Ubuntu LTS server 20.4 or later (22.4 is recommended)
 Make sure the virtual machines meet the following requirements